AselKitulagoda/StencilHPC/README.md

 The aim of this assignment was to use MPI “Single Program Multiple Data (SPMD)” distributed memory parallelism to run the stencil code from one core up to all cores of 2 nodes.

-To see the full extend of this study look [here](report.pdf) for more.
+To see the full extent of this study look [here](report.pdf) for more.

 ## Building and running the code